Energy in the Democratic Republic of the Congo: Renewable energy (other than hydroelectric)

-DRC has no national climate change policy and strategy which can present the DRC's current and future efforts to effectively address its climate change vulnerability and adaptation.
+The DRC has no national climate change policy and strategy which can present the DRC's current and future efforts to effectively address its climate change vulnerability and adaptation.
 It currently relies on environment-related policies and action plans to implement climate change initiatives and activities.
 Nevertheless, several NGOs and donor agencies have been active in the DRC to develop an administrative structure to address the needs of environmental protection and natural resources management.

 The DRC is in a very high level sun belt that makes the installation of photovoltaic systems and the use of thermal solar systems viable throughout the country.
 Currently there are 836 solar power systems, with a total power of 83 kW, located in Equateur (167), Katanga (159), Nord-Kivu (170), the two Kasaï provinces (170), and Bas-Congo (170).
 There is also the 148 Caritas network system, with a total power of 6.31 kW7.
 The potential for further solar development is high.

 The DRC has a wide diversity of natural resources, allowing it to consider a significant growth in hydro, wind and solar energy.
 It has been called "a virtual continent."
-For the first time in Africa, the Democratic Republic of Congo (DRC) has adopted an interactive atlas of renewable energy sources.
+For the first time in Africa, the DRC has adopted an interactive atlas of renewable energy sources.

-This Atlas was created by the UNDP, Netherlands Development Organization SNV, and the Congolese Ministry of Water Resources and Electricity.
+This atlas was created by the UNDP, Netherlands Development Organization SNV, and the Congolese Ministry of Water Resources and Electricity.
 It has 600 interactive maps and informs policymaking on decentralizing energy and encourages further renewable energy investments.